18F/PriceHistoryAuth/README.md

 To learn how to install the system, please refer to the documentation in the PricesPaidGUI project.

 The name "PricesPaid" is descriptive: this project shows you prices that have been paid for things.
 However, the name is applied to many projects, so "P3" is the specific name of this project.

+# Licensing: derived work of Pycas.py

+The pycas.py is copyright Jon Rifkin 2011.
+I have made a modified version (a derived work) that is not based on CGI but more appropriately callable by WSGI.
+This file is released under the Apache 2.0 license.